-- 1. McNary-based un-stratified detection rate estimate - 2.
-McNary-based stratified detection rate estimate - 3.
+1. McNary-based un-stratified detection rate estimate

+- 2. McNary-based stratified detection rate estimate - 3.
 Pooled-lower-dam-based un-stratified detection rate estimate - 4.
 Pooled-lower-dam-based stratified detection rate estimate

-Detailed methodology is given in Neeley (2019; appendix C).
+Detailed methodology is given in Neeley (2019).

-In summary, four estimators were used, and the one chosen was a pooling of stratified estimates from the detection efficiencies from McNary, John Day, and Bonneville Dams on the Columbia Rivers; the strata being established for each of these dams by combining daily estimates that were deemed similar using Logistic stepwise regression of the daily detection efficiencies on Julian-date indicators that take the value 1 if the estimate was from a given date or a later date or 0 if the estimate was from an earlier date.
+Of these four estimators, the one chosen for further analysis was a pooling of stratified estimates from the detection efficiencies from McNary, John Day, and Bonneville Dams on the Columbia Rivers; the strata being established for each of these dams by combining daily estimates that were deemed similar using Logistic stepwise regression of the daily detection efficiencies on Julian-date indicators that take the value 1 if the estimate was from a given date or a later date or 0 if the estimate was from an earlier date (see, Neeley (2019) for further details).